thomasbeckford/thomasbeckford/README.md

-# Welcome
+# Hello

-Hi!
 I'm Thomas.
 Experienced DEV from Argentina with a proven track record of working in the computer software industry.
 Expert in designing and building complex software systems.
 Systems analyst graduate, problem-solving oriented, versatile and productive.
 Passionate about new technologies and teamwork.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=thomasbeckford&theme=cobalt)](https://github.com/thomasbeckford)